dmistry26/ecobin.ai/README.md

 hello, thanks for checking this project of mine out!

-welcome to the EcoBin.
-It's a bin with fill level detection that uses an AI machine learning Model to sort recyclables from non-necyclables. pretty cool right?
+welcome to the EcoBin. it's a bin with fill level detection that uses an AI machine learning model to sort recyclables from non-necyclables. pretty cool right?

  this invention was designed with the following problems in mind: